duritong/trocla/README.md

 This will create a pgsql password hash using the username user1.

+Valid global options are:

+* length: int - Define any lenght that a newly created password should have
+* charset: <default|alphanumeric|shellsafe> - Which set of chars should be used for a random password?
+Default: default

 ### get

 Get simply returns a stored password.
 It will not create a new password.